-Rahab’s story shows that God not only has a place for the socially marginalized and abused, but that He also raises them up to do great things.
+Rahab’s story shows that God not only has a place for the socially marginalized and abused but God also raises them to do great things.

 Rahab “the rescuer”

-Frymer-Kensky explains, “The book of Joshua tells the tale of the entry into Canaan as a mirror image of the Exodus from Egypt, filling the account of the events of the entry with allusions to the Exodus.”
+Frymer-Kensky observes that “the book of Joshua tells the tale of the entry into Canaan as a mirror image of the Exodus from Egypt”.
 Throughout Moses’ life, women saved him, from the midwives who disobeyed Pharaoh, to his wife, Zipporah, who appeased God’s anger.

 Similarly, Rahab acts for the spies as the midwives did for Moses when she defies the king’s commands in order to save them.
 Further correlations can be drawn between the two stories as Rahab even hides the spies from the king’s men, as Moses’ mother hid him from Pharaoh.

-Rahab’s story reminds us that throughout the Old Testament, God uses women to protect His plans for the future of the nation of Israel.
+Rahab’s story reminds us that throughout the Old Testament, God uses women to protect the future of the nation of Israel.

 Rahab “the prophet”

-In Joshua 2:8-11, Rahab gives a declaration to the spies that Israel will successfully take over the land of Jericho.
-The Israelites do not yet know this to be true, but her words bear weight with them and they carry her message back to Joshua.
+In Joshua 2:8-11, Rahab declares that Israel will successfully take over the land of Jericho.
+The Israelites do not yet know this to be true, but her words bear weight and they carry her message back to Joshua.
 Rahab’s foretelling of the work of the Lord causes Joshua to move into action.
 Frymer-Kensky says it beautifully,

 “The first prophet after Moses to announce to Israel the paths of her history, Rahab becomes the first oracle of Israel’s destiny”.